Metope

-In classical architecture, a metope (μετόπη) is a rectangular architectural element that fills the space between two triglyphs in a Doric frieze, which is a decorative band of alternating triglyphs and metopes above the architrave of a building of the Doric order.
-Metopes often had painted or sculptural decoration; the most famous example are the 92 metopes of the Parthenon, some of which depict the battle between the Centaurs and the Lapiths.
+A metope (/ˈmɛtəpi/; μετόπη) is a rectangular architectural element of the Doric order, filling the space between triglyphs in a frieze, a decorative band above an architrave.

+In earlier wooden buildings the spaces between triglyphs were first open, and later the free spaces in between triglyphs were closed with metopes; however, metopes are not load-bearing part of a building.

+Earlier metopes are plain, but later metopes were painted or ornamented with reliefs.
 The painting on most metopes has been lost, but sufficient traces remain to allow a close idea of their original appearance.

-In terms of structure, metopes may be carved from a single block with a triglyph (or triglyphs), or they may be cut separately and slide into slots in the triglyph blocks as at the Temple of Aphaea.
+In terms of structure, metopes were made out of clay or stone.
+A stone metope may be carved from a single block with a triglyph (or triglyphs), or they may be cut separately and slide into slots in the triglyph blocks as at the Temple of Aphaea.
 Sometimes the metopes and friezes were cut from different stone, so as to provide color contrast.
 Although they tend to be close to square in shape, some metopes are noticeably larger in height or in width.
 They may also vary in width within a single structure to allow for corner contraction, an adjustment of the column spacing and arrangement of the Doric frieze in a temple to make the design appear more harmonious.

-Ancient architecture

-The triglyph frieze is part of the Doric order, found in ancient Greece in the 7th century BC and was mainly used in temple architecture.
-But even later, the Doric order and with it the metopes were used as a structuring and decorative principle of order in Greek architecture.
-In the early days, the metopes were open and could contain vases or sacrificial skulls.
-Later, the free spaces were closed with panels made of different materials.
-These plates could be painted or provided with reliefs.
+Some of the earliest surviving examples are stone metopes from a peripteral temple at Mycenae, ca. late 7th century BC, and painted clay metopes from Thermus, ca. early 6th century BC.
+The high-point of relief sculpture on metopes is exemplified by the 92 metopes of the Parthenon, metopes of the temple of Zeus at Olympia, together with the metopes of Temple C at Selinus.